Vestibular Physio Clinic

 We usually see patients within a week of initial contact with us.

 The initial appointment lasts for an hour.
-The follow-up appointment last between 45 minutes to an hour.
+The follow-up appointment lasts between 45 minutes to an hour.

-Dizziness can cause neck pain, similarly neck pain could cause dizziness too (Cervicogenic dizziness).
-In Cervicogenic dizziness, the treatment of neck pain will address dizziness as well.
-However, if it's vestibular dizziness, it would require vestibular rehabilitation.
+Dizziness can cause neck pain, and neck pain could cause dizziness (Cervicogenic dizziness).
+In Cervicogenic dizziness, treatment of neck pain will address dizziness as well.
+However, if it's vestibular dizziness, vestibular rehabilitation would be required.

-Although vestibular medication is helpful in easing the acute symptoms, it’s long-term use can cause unnecessary side effects and could interfere with natural recovery.
+Although vestibular medication is helpful in easing acute symptoms, long-term use can cause unnecessary side effects and interfere with natural recovery.
 Please discuss with your GP before stopping the medication.

-Although MRI and CT scan are helpful to rule out sinister causes, the most common causes of dizziness cannot be diagnosed with- MRI and CT scan.
+Although MRI and CT scans are helpful to rule out sinister causes, the most common causes of dizziness cannot be diagnosed with these scans.
 Vestibular Physiotherapy can be useful in diagnosing and treating vestibular conditions.

-It is not unusual to have dizziness, vertigo and unsteadiness following a stroke, particularly if the stroke involved the structures that control balance.
+It is not unusual to have dizziness, vertigo and unsteadiness following a stroke.
 Vestibular rehabilitation can help reduce dizziness and improve balance.

-Balance issues are very common in elderly population.
-The causes of dizziness and unsteadiness are often multifactorial.
-Therefore, multifactorial assessment and treatment including vestibular rehabilitation may be beneficial.
+Balance issues are very common in the elderly population.
+The causes are often multifactorial.
+Multifactorial assessment and treatment including vestibular rehabilitation may be beneficial.

 Dizziness could be due to inner ear problems as well as neck issues.
-While the compromised blood circulation to the brain can cause dizziness, it is not a common cause.
-To successfully treat it, the underlying cause needs to be correctly diagnosed and treated.
+While compromised blood circulation can cause dizziness, it is not a common cause.
+The underlying cause needs to be correctly diagnosed and treated.

-Epley manoeuvre will work only if underlying cause of dizziness is BPPV of the posterior canal (canalithiasis variant) and if the procedure is performed correctly.
+The Epley manoeuvre will work only if the underlying cause is BPPV of the posterior canal (canalithiasis variant) and if the procedure is performed correctly.
 Correct diagnosis is crucial in treating the condition.